Sept. 9, 2015

 Due to its temperature tolerance, Kapton Tape is used in 3D printing as a printing surface (applied to a heated build platform), as well as insulating hot-ends.
 When heated, Polyimide film adheres particularly well to ABS plastic and can be used to prevent or reduce warping.

-Sometimes removing a finsihed printed part from the bed can be tough.
-If the two tools attached to your body (hands) are not enough to remove stubborn prints, here are some tools to successfully remove the part from the bed. * Always be careful with this part - keep your hands and body parts out of the way of any potentially harmful tools.
+Sometimes removing a finished printed part from the bed can be tough.
+If hands aren't enough to remove stubborn prints, here are some tools to successfully remove the part from the bed. *Always be careful with this part - keep your hands and body parts out of the way of any potentially harmful tools.
 BE SAFE.*

 For a smooth 3D printing process, you'll want to cut filament for a fresh start, get rid of tangles, and remove melted filament from the nozzle.
 Here are some tools that can help manage your filament.

-Also known as finger savers (let's be real - they call it a hotend for a reason) will help remove clogged filament from the nozzle.
+Also known as finger savers (let's be real - they call it a hotend for a reason), forceps will help remove clogged filament from the tip of the nozzle.
 It is best to get in the habit of using forceps - your fingers will thank you.
+In addition to filament management, forceps also work well for post processing when you need to remove debris from smaller spaces as well as 3D printer maintenance described in the next tool down below.

 Do not underestimate the ability for a spool of filament to ‘go bad’ over time.
 The plastics that are used for 3D Printing absorb moisture from the air.
 It is best to keep them dry when storing them for long periods of time.
-Keeping filament in a box or airtight bag with desiccant ensures that the filament will not absorb moisture.
-Filaments like Nylon and PVA are especially prone to water absorption because they are very hygroscopic.
+Keeping filament in a box or airtight bag with desiccant ensures that the filament will not continue absorbing moisture.
+Filaments like Nylon, TPU and PVA are especially prone to water absorption because they are very hygroscopic.
+The next time you come across desiccant in everyday packaging, save it for filament storage use!

 The MatterHackers Heavy-Duty Art Knife is perfect for precision cutting and trimming of 3D printed projects made of PLA, ABS, and most specialty materials.
 Keep it sharp but always use with caution.

 Digital calipers can be used to measure printed parts to check for accuracy.
-More commonly calipers are used for part design, especially if there is a bit of reverse engineering going on.
-Price of calipers go from dirt cheap to crazy expensive.
-The cheap ones work great but are not as precise.
-When you pick up an expensive pair you know it because they function smoothly, but can be tough to justify the cost.
+More common calipers are used for part design, especially if there is a bit of reverse engineering going on.

 Really, the possibilities of Super Glue are endless.
 Super Glue can be used to repair parts, fill gaps, or combine assemblies or fixtures.
 Remember: viscosity matters - use the correct tool for the job.
 For gap filling use a thicker glue than when assembling delicate parts.
 Super glue works extremely well with PLA and ABS.